Matteo-Pietro-Pillitteri/Computational-Intelligence/Quixo/README.md

 ### AlphaBetaPrunuing
-The code in the file Alpha_beta_pruning_quixo.ipynb is just an implementation of the MinMax algorithm but faster.
-It does not chnge the nature of the algorithm itself.
+The code in the file Alpha_beta_pruning_quixo.ipynb is a variant of the MinMax algorithm, but faster.
+It does not change the nature of the algorithm itself.
 The base idea is that one of __Pat Winston__ : "If you have an idea that is surely bad, don't take the time to see how trurly awful it is".
 Thus, instead of exploring the whole tree, this algorithm cuts off some branches if some conditions are satisfied.
-In particular it checks the values of two variables, alpha and beta: if one of them is higher or equal to the other the branch is cut.
-In this manner it is possible to proceed quickly in the exploration.
+In particular, it checks the values of two variables, alpha and beta: if one of them is higher or equal to the other, the branch is cut.
+In this manner, it is possible to proceed quickly in the exploration.
 As in the minimax approach, we recur to _minimax()_ function that presents the updating of some variables at the end of each maximization/minimization stage.
 On one hand during the maximization stage: best_score=max(score, best_score) and  alpha = max(alpha, score).
-On the other hand, in minimization stage: best_score = min(score, best_score), beta=min(beta, score)).Then there is a condition that checks if that branch has to be cut off or less (if beta <= alpha: break).
+On the other hand, in minimization stage: best_score = min(score, best_score), beta=min(beta, score)).
+Then, there is a condition that checks if that branch has to be cut off or less (if beta <= alpha: break).
 Also in this case it is possible to establish a depth where end our exploration.

 - Overview of the evaluation function in terms of "reward":